Arbitration proceeding

 On-line arbitration

-The Arbitration Court attached to the Economic Chamber and Agricultural Chamber of the Czech Republic is one of the first institutions in Europe offering arbitration on-line.
+The Arbitration Court attached to the Czech Chamber of Commerce and the Agricultural Chamber of the Czech Republic is one of the first institutions in Europe offering on-line arbitration.
 On-line arbitration is a brand new form of arbitration providing an effective tool especially for resolution of simple commercial disputes.
-The entire proceedings are electronic and take thirty five days on the average, from electronically filing the lawsuit (including attachments), fee payment, arbitrator appointment, decision, and issuance of the arbitral award.
-The on-line arbitral award may be obtained in a paper document form from the Courts Secretary.
+The entire proceedings are electronic and take thirty five days on the average, from filing the lawsuit electronically (including attachments), fee payment, arbitrator appointment, decision, and issuance of the arbitral award.
+The on-line arbitral award may be obtained in a paper document form from the Secretary of the Arbitration Court.

 This modern form of arbitration proceedings is a cost-efficient tool quickly becoming popular among businessmen.
-Currently, after our successful experience using the product for international arbitration, the number of disputes resolved through on-line arbitration is growing fast.
 On-line arbitration is a closed session proceeding and we provide a special website for each dispute accessible only to the parties and the arbitrator.
-If circumstances arise making on-line arbitration inconvenient for a dispute started in this form, it is always possible to terminate the on-line proceedings and complete the arbitration process using the standard arbitration form.
+If circumstances arise making on-line arbitration inconvenient for a dispute started in this form, it is always possible to “transform” the on-line proceedings into the standard arbitration form.

 Domain disputes